 Free Antivirus: It’s important to make sure the computing devices you use have antivirus installed to protect your files and sensitive university information when connecting to the university network or working with university materials.
 If you are using an university-supplied device, it should already have Cylance antivirus already installed.
 The university now supplies Cylance at Home to protect the personally-owned computers and devices of faculty and staff.
 Get Cylance at Home Antivirus >

 Many local Internet providers are offering no cost or low cost options for students who need to take their classes online and are lifting data caps.
 Some of these offers are being extended to faculty.
 You may want to contact your preferred provider for options.
 Information on local options for Internet access can be found on this page.

 FAQs on Teaching While Away from Campus

 For password resets, go to campusid.gsu.edu.

 If you are having trouble with iCollege and its integrated tools, contact the IIT Technology Service Desk.
-Service Desk staff will assign a ticket to the Center for Excellence in Teaching and Learning (CETL) staff during business hours.
+Service Desk staff will assign a ticket to the Center for Excellence in Teaching, Learning and Online Education (CETLOE) staff during business hours.

 After Hours Support